 Principle 3 - Establish the Manager's contribution to the achievement of impact: The Manager shall seek to establish and document a credible narrative on its contribution to the achievement of impact for each investment.
-Contributions can be made through one or more financial and/or non-financial channels.
-The narrative should be stated in clear terms and supported, as much as possible, by evidence.
+Contributions can be made through one or more financial and/or non-financial channels.6 The narrative should be stated in clear terms and supported, as much as possible, by evidence.

-- All IFC investment operations must demonstrate "additionality," which refers to the unique contribution that IFC brings to a private investment project that is not typically offered by sources of finance that pursue only commercial objectives.
+- IFC assesses the expected development impact contribution of its investment operations using the AIMM framework.
+IFC considers AIMM scores alongside expected financial performance in its investment decisions.
+In addition to the project- and market-level effects generated by IFC's investments, IFC's client engagement, financial mobilization, and advisory services also contribute to the development impact of IFC's interventions.
+In particular, IFC provides advisory services to clients and at the market level related to sustainability and environmental, social and governance (ESG) matters. - Additionally, all IFC investment operations must demonstrate additionality, which refers to the unique contribution that IFC brings to a private investment project that is not typically offered by sources of finance that pursue only commercial objectives.
 This additionality may take financial and/or non-financial forms.
 Together with the assessment of potential impact through the AIMM system, this establishes IFC's contribution to the achievement of impact. - Additionality is a threshold condition for IFC involvement in a project, it is not a policy or an objective, but rather a requirement embedded in Article III of IFC's Articles of Agreement, which states that "the Corporation shall not undertake any financing for which in its opinion sufficient private capital could be obtained on reasonable terms."
 89

-&lt;sup>6 For example, this may include: improving the cost of capital, active shareholder engagement, specific financial structuring, assisting with further resource mobilization, providing technical/market advice or capacity building to the investee, and/or helping the investee to meet higher operational standards.
+6 For example, this may include: improving the cost of capital, active shareholder engagement, specific financial structuring, assisting with further resource mobilization, providing technical/market advice or capacity building to the investee, and/or helping the investee to meet higher operational standards.